 21 years old is the minimum-age for tobacco, e-cigarettes and vaping products.
+However, anyone that attained has attained 18 years of age as of July 1, 2018 may still purchase these products.

-Carding Requirement: 30 years old carding age.
+Age to Ask for ID: 30 years old carding age.
 State law requires that you check photo ID of everyone 30 years old or younger.
 It is important to note that a person appearing to be 30 years of age or older is NOT a defense to a violation of this requirement.

 Deny sales to anyone under 21 years old for FDA regulated products (SEE Restricted Products section).